sandipsahoo2k2/my/articles/engineering/ds/subsets.md

 ```

 I tried my best to show you how the algorithm evolved and shared [all different ways to return subsets](https://www.youtube.com/watch?v=-UhqRVFnwOY).

+Some leetcode problems solved using these templates : https://youtube.com/watch?v=siNWNRgtlEk